Susmitha-IT/Workforce-Management-Website-for-YellowBag-Foundation/README.md

-# Workforce-Management-Website-for-YellowBag-Foundation

-## Internship Project: Workforce Management Website for YellowBag Foundation
+# Internship Project: Workforce Management Website for YellowBag Foundation

 The project titled “WORKFORCE MANAGEMENT WEBSITE FOR YELLOW BAG FOUNDATION” has been initiated for the “YellowBag Foundation”.
 The primary objective of this project is to enhance operational efficiency by reducing manual work and time consumption.